michaelrsweet/pdfio/CONTRIBUTING.md

 The following standard targets are defined in the makefile:

 - `all`; creates the static library and unit test program.
-- `all-shared`; creates a shared library appropriate for the local system.
 - `clean`; removes all target programs libraries, documentation files, and object files,
-- `debug`: creates a clean build of the static library and unit test program with debug printfs and the clang address sanitizer enabled.
 - `install`; installs all distribution files in their corresponding locations.
-- `install-shared`; same as `install` but also installs the shared library.
-- `macos`; same as `all` but creates a Universal Binary (X64 + ARM64).
 - `test`; runs the unit test program, building it as needed.